mainio/decidim-module-helsinki_profile/docs/HELSINKI_PROFILE_OVERVIEW.md

 issues.
 Therefore, the default OmniAuth strategy has been extended within this integration to support this feature.

+The `id_token` returned from the authentication request has to be passed to the logout endpoint at the authentication server (`end_session_endpoint`) in order for the authentication server to detect the correct user session.
+According to received information, the length of this token can be over 16kB but less than 32kB because for the city employees, the token may include the user's groups.
+Therefore, this token should not be stored in cookies which have a length limit of 4kB in many browsers.
+This integration stores the token specifically to each user in database in order to bypass the cookie length limit.

 Note that the email address returned by the OIDC user info data is verified by Helsinki profile itself.
 Not all underlying authentication services provide a verified email address (such as Suomi.fi) but Helsinki profile should take care